 Fees & Financial Assistance

 The Professional Certificate in Shelter Medicine is made possible by foundations and individuals who are just as passionate about the training of future veterinarians in animal welfare as we are.
 Their generosity makes it possible to offer these courses at no cost to the students using block tuition.

 - Tuition: All of the courses required to complete the Certificate in Shelter Medicine are included in UF veterinary student block tuition.

 - Fear Free Certification: Certification fees are waived for UF veterinary students and veterinary technician students.

 - Association of Shelter Veterinarians: Students will pay a discounted $10 student membership fee when joining this professional association.

-- Travel: Funds to support student travel to special offsite courses and shelter consultations are available by application.
+- Travel: Funds to support student travel to special offsite courses and shelter consultations are available.